 Key takeaway: Employee recognition - the secret to improved employee satisfaction

-Only 51% of employees feel satisfied with their job and the top reasons why employees leave their jobs is that they don’t feel appreciated, according to Gallup’ research.
+Only 51% of employees feel satisfied with their job and the top reason why employees leave their jobs is that they don’t feel appreciated, according to Gallup’s research.
 Luckily, employers can easily provide employee recognition and increase employee satisfaction.

-Recognizing employees doesn’t necessarily come in the form of large salary, bonus or expensive benefits.
-Most employees prefer the non-financial gestures that show the appreciation of their hard work.
+Recognizing employees doesn’t necessarily come in the form of large salaries, bonuses or expensive benefits.
+Most employees prefer non-financial gestures that show appreciation of their hard work.

 For instance, at work anniversaries you could invite your team to collaborate on a group ecard from Kudoboard to celebrate the special milestone.